Gary Farr

 Gary Anthony Farr (19 October 1944 – 29 July 1994) was a British folk/blues singer best known as the founder and lead vocalist of the T-Bones, a British rhythm and blues band active primarily in the early to mid-1960s.
 After the break-up of the T-Bones, Farr pursued a solo career that resulted in three studio albums and a handful of singles, none of which were commercially well received.
-Later he collaborated with other musicians (some of whom had been members of British band Uriah Heep) and released one album under the name Lion.
+Later he collaborated with other musicians (some of whom had been members of the British band Uriah Heep) and released one album under the name Lion.
 Following this project, Farr made no more official music recordings.

 Early life

 Farr was born the third child of Tommy Farr (a famous Welsh champion heavyweight boxer) and Muriel Montgomery Germon, in Worthing, Sussex, England.
 He was the youngest among his siblings, sister Rosalind A. Germon (born June 1941, Hove, Sussex) and brother Thomas Rikki Germon (known better as rock music promoter Rikki Farr (born 30 September 1942, Hove, Sussex).
 Growing up, Gary developed a love of blues and folk music, which influenced his eventual musical career.